 It’s easy to skip over defining your audience.
 You’re working on a logo that is a reflection of your excellent taste and personal preference.
 Your website has all of your favorite colors and fonts and features.
 You’re writing articles or making products that anyone would love!

 And I totally get it.
-Defining your audience can be hard work.
+Getting to know your audience can be hard work.

 But all of those lovely things you’re working on are for you.
 They’re building that “Dear Resident” or “To Whom it May Concern” offer.
 How can they build a personal connection if you don’t even know who you’re writing to (or creating for)?